lebao3105/app1cli/Pascal/README.md

 ```

 ## Warnings
-* As you can see, while building maths.pas, FPC says that:
+* As you can see, while compiling maths.pas, FPC says that:
 ```
 maths.pas(line,location) Warning: Function result does not seem to be set
 ```
-I think FPC may warm us that we need a "return value" like C++:
+I think FPC may warm us that we should use a "return value" like C++:
 ```
 # C++ example code:
-function hello() {
+void hello() {
 	cout << "Hello world!";
-	return 1; <- this is what you think
+	return 1; <- this is what I think
 }
 ```
 Just ignore it.<br>